Julia Jones (dramatist)

 Julia Marian Jones (27 March 1923 – 9 October 2015) was a British television scriptwriter and former actress.

+Early life and career

+Born in Liverpool suburb West Derby on 27 March 1923, and raised in Everton, Jones was one of four children born to Eva (née Collins) and Harvey Sykes Jones.
+After her mother's death in 1933, the family moved to Aintree, where she attended Queen Mary High School for girls, making her stage debut in a school production of William Housman's Bethlehem.
+After earning her school certificate in 1938, Jones was employed as a wages clerk by the Dunlop Rubber Company and, shortly thereafter, joined the Auxiliary Territorial Service.

 Jones began her career as a television writer in 1965.
 Her works include the adaptation of Quiet as a Nun (1978) for the Armchair Thriller series; the BBC's Miss Marple series; the pilot episode of ITV's Wycliffe (1993); a serial dramatisation of the novel, Anne of Green Gables (with Donald Churchill, 1972); the comedy-drama, Moody and Pegg (also with Donald Churchill, 1974-75); Our Mutual Friend (1976); and Tom's Midnight Garden (1989).

+Personal life and death

+Jones married at least three times: briefly, in 1949, to musician William Harold Emmerson; from 1950 until his death in 1986, to fellow actor Edmond Bennett, with whom Jones had a daughter, Thea, and son, Harvey, and from 2006 until his death nine years later, to Derek Ballance.

+On 9 October 2015, predeceased in February by Ballard, Jones died, aged 92, survived by the two children from her second marriage and by two grandchildren.